DKyleTurner/tealeaf-tic_tac_toe/to-do.md

 6. Ask if user would like to play again
     a.
 If yes, start program over at 'draw program' step
     b.
 If no, exit program

+FLOW:

+1. Start with a message asking user whether they would like to play or not
+    a.
+Initiate variable with user's 'yes' or 'no' reply
+    b.
+Run conditional checking for 'yes' or 'no'
+2. If 'yes', draw game board

+    3 - 5 COULD BE WITHIN A LOOP
+3. Print message asking for user's square selection
+    a.
+Print 'X' or 'O' on corresponding square
+4. Run method to place computer's selection
+    a.
+Print 'X' or 'O' on corresponding square
+    b.
+Check for win, loss or tie
+5. Repeat until the user wins, loses or ties

+6. After win, loss or tie, print message asking if the user if they would like to play again
+    a.
+If 'yes', repeat, starting at 2
+    b.
+If 'no', exit program

+POSSIBLE ENHANCEMENTS:

+- ask for user's name and display throughout games played
+- keep track of wins, losses and win percentage
+- add logic that will have the computer block the user if they have 2 symbols in a row
+- add logic to make computer unbeatable - user can only tie or lose